 Is it ok that my program changes the color and pen radius?
 No, please don't do this.
 It will mess with our test script.

 Testing Point.java.
 Have your main() create points that form a horizontal line, then a vertical line, and finally a line with a slope somewhere between the two.
 Make sure that if A-B-C are considered collinear, that C-B-A are also collinear.

 Input.
 The directory collinear contains some sample input files.
 Thanks to Jesse Levinson '05 for the remarkable input file rs1423.txt.

 Reference solutions.
 Some of the input files have associated .png files that contain the desired output.
 You can use these for checking your work.

 These are purely suggestions for how you might make progress.
 You do not have to follow these steps.

 The files Point.java and PointPlotter.java comprise a program that reads in a list of points and plots the results.
 To plot the points, type the following at the command line

 This opens a graphical window where you will see the points plotted.% javac PointPlotter.java % java PointPlotter < input56.txt

-This problem belongs to a group of problems that are known as 3SUM-hard.
+Can the decision version of the problem be solved in subquadratic time?
+The original version of the problem cannot be solved in subquadratic time because there might be a quadratic number of line segments to output.
+(See next question.)
+The decision version asks whether there exists a set of 4 collinear points.
+This version of the problem is a longstanding open research question that belongs to a group of problems that are known as 3SUM-hard.
 It is conjectured that such problems have no subquadratic algorithms.
 Thus, the sorting algorithm presented above is about the best we can hope for (unless the conjecture is wrong).
 Under a restricted decision tree model of computation, Erickson proved that the conjecture is true.